Last Updated on

 - Try to link to your own website pages, and use keywords in the link text rather than ‘click here’.
 For example here are 10 things you can do to improve your SEO.

 - Make navigation easy for users on every page so that they don’t need to click several times to get to the information they need.
 Details such as contact information and social media profile links should be easy to find.

 - If you use a left navigation bar, the search engine will read it before the body of your page – so make sure you include your most important keywords there, too.

 - Create a sitemap.
-This includes all the pages in your site, and can be linked to from your homepage.
-This helps search engines to find and index all the pages in your site.
-Make sure that all your internal pages link to your homepage.
+A sitemap gives details of all the pages in your site, and helps search engines to find and index all the pages in your site.

-Check how many of your pages Google has indexed – go to Google and type in the search box:
+- To check how many of your pages Google has indexed, go to Google and type in the search box:

-I hope this helps with your SEO.
+I hope you find this SEO checklist helpful.
 Alternatively, contact Jane Walker on 0777 169 1194 for free advice or to discuss how I can help you on a regular basis.